zaxymelkt/jjk/content/Systems/Cursed Techniques/Physically Gifted.md

 You have reached the zenith of true strength, a demonic fighter with no equal.
 You can notice the faintest change of atmospheric pressure, utterly intune with the movements of the world around you.
 Not only this, your physical capabilities have yet again ascended to unheard of levels.
 Capable of even defeating Special Grade Curses in bouts of physical contest, there are few sorcerers alive who could attempt to match you, requiring physical enforcement through Cursed Energy to even do so.
 At this level you claim your prize, a Special Grade Cursed Tool, a testament to your skill in wielding it.

 - You automatically gain ‘Absent’ levels of [[Statistics#C.E Maximum [C.E.M]|Cursed Energy]].
+	- You are treated as an 'object' by [[Domain Manifestation#Domain Expansion|Domain Expansions]] and other techniques which target 'Sorcerers'.
 - You regain 15 points of Health every 2 turns without damage.
 - You gain an increase of 12 Movement Distance.
 - You gain 5 additional levels to invest into Combat Mastery.